pps-19012/Odd_Eve/README.md

 # Odd_Eve
 This smart contract was deployed on Rinkeby Testnet Network.

-## About the files present in this repos:
+## About the files present in this repo
  - OddEve.sol is the primary file containing the Solidity code and it was deployed on the Rinkeby Testnet Network.
  - oddeve.test.js is the primary file used for testing the smart contract.
 It uses Chai for testing various functions and variables.
  - TestOddEve.sol is an additional file.
 It imports OddEve.sol and acts as a test file for OddEve.sol.
 It makes interaction easy using Remix IDE.